bottlerocket-os/bottlerocket/sources/api/migration/README.md

 ## Integration with update system

-As mentioned above in [Offline Migration](#offline-migration), the updated metadata lists the migrations needed to move between versions.
+As mentioned above in [Offline Migration](#offline-migration), the manifest lists the migrations needed to move between versions.
-This metadata is made available for the migrator to use later to verify the migrations.
+This manifest is made available for the migrator later along with TUF metadata to verify the migrations.

 There may be times when we discover issues with migrations after release and need to replace them.
-These fixed migrations are listed in the updated metadata and downloaded along with the image.
+These fixed migrations are listed in the manifest and downloaded along with the image.
 Since this metadata is the source of truth for the migration list, any old migrations will simply be ignored.

 ## How to update and flip the data store

 To start, the migration system copies the data store, updates it by running migrations, and (when ready) flips symlinks to the new version.
-This duplicates the data but it isn't expected to be large quantities of data in the data store.
+This duplicates the data, but currently the data store only contains a small amount of data.
 New OS versions that have no data store changes are simply a new symlink rather than a copy.

 ### Data store symlink structure